 How Long Is Rehab After Leg Amputation?

 Every patient is different, however, the rehabilitation process can last as long as one year.

 PrimeCare Orthotics & Prosthetics Can Help!

 If you need guidance on above-the-knee prosthetics, our team is here to help!
-We have a team of caring and qualified practitioners who are dedicated to helping patients thrive.
+We have a team of caring and qualified practitioners who are dedicated to helping patients in Albuquerque and Las Cruces thrive.
 Contact us at PrimeCare Orthotics & Prosthetics today!